Should you rent or buy

 03Why does break-even depend so much on horizon?

-Buying carries 4–8% in transaction costs at entry and exit.
+Buying carries roughly 6–8% in round-trip transaction costs on a cash purchase — in Dubai, a 4% DLD transfer fee plus a 2% buyer agency fee at entry, and about 2% agency on the sale — and closer to 8–9% once mortgage registration and conveyancing are added.
 You have to hold long enough for appreciation to recoup those costs and overtake the renter's compounding portfolio.
 Below 5 years, renting almost always wins on the math alone.

 04What's the 'sensitivity table' doing?